cucumber-ltd/cucumber-pro-json-reporter/src/test/resources/io/cucumber/pro/README.md

-# Cucumber-JVM plugin for Cucumber Pro
+# Cucumber-JVM plugin for Jam

-This Cucumber plugin publishes documentation and results to Cucumber Pro.
+This Cucumber plugin publishes documentation and results to Jam.

 ## Requirements